sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 In 1994 Microsoft started working on Windows NT.
 This was great, we had true pre-emptive multitasking.
 But thread creation and context switching was really slow.
 We could only spawn like 5 threads a second.
 So the "Fiber" was invented.
 This allowed threads to be shared.
-But threads could not be pre-empted.
+But fibers could not be pre-empted because they were not true threads.

-Nice.
-But what happened to fibers, was that the same problem that we had with non-preemptive multitasking happened all over again.
+The problems with fibers were the same problems that we had with non-preemptive multitasking all over again.
 Eventually thread creation and context switching got fast, and fibers were relegated to 'special problems'.
+(Like external iterators in Ruby are nice with fibers)

 Reactive programming is also known as non-blocking I/O, but it is not the same thing.
 Reactive programming has these characteristics: